Teaching is a great retirement option for seasoned engineers

 Most of all, teaching offers a chance to continue to apply your engineering skills, maintain a connection with the engineering industry and reap the enormous personal rewards that go with the job.
 Enabling the younger generation to make their start in their engineering can be incredibly satisfying.

 It can be invigorating to launch into new projects in later life

 The most obvious issue that springs to mind is that swapping one fast-paced career for another is hardly “retirement”.
-Thankfully, part-time teaching roles are widely available and allow for experienced professionals to carve out a new role that fits neatly into the balance of their post-industry life.
+Thankfully, part-time teaching roles are widely available and allow experienced professionals to carve out a new role that fits neatly into the balance of their post-industry life.

 Teaching also offers fantastic satisfaction.
 The AoC interviewed a number of engineers who made the move and all of them agreed that the level of personal joy they get from teaching far outstrips that of their industrial career.
-Watching students gradually “click” with lesson material, devised according to your personal approach, improving in assessments that you design yourself, is a great motivator.
+Watching students gradually “click” with the lesson material, devised according to your personal approach, improving in assessments that you design yourself, is a great motivator.

 Unlike engineering, entry-level roles in higher education include plenty of guidance, support and training to get you started.
-The expectation is that you bring the engineering experience, and you’ll be trained in the delivering the rest.
+The expectation is that you bring the engineering experience, and you’ll be trained in delivering the rest.

 You’re likely already qualified

 Most positions provide training on the job, or, where on the job training isn’t provided, training courses will be paid for by the employer.
 The majority of jobs can be secured with no prior teaching experience, and the only engineering qualifications that you need are those at A-Level or equivalent.
 Most people working in industry already fit these criteria.

 In fact, whether part time or full time, you’ll find that as an engineer with a large amount of experience, your industry knowledge will make you a very attractive candidate to the majority of employers.